exfinen/mpc-demo-infra/mpc_demo_infra/client_cli/docker/README.md

 2. Script fails
     → Check your API key and secret are copied correctly.
     → Check if your ETH balance on Binance is not 0.
+    → If it's timeout, try it again.
+If it didn't